Horton Foote, Favorite Playwright and Screenwriter of Texas

 While best-known today for To Kill A Mockingbird, other major works include A Trip To Bountiful and Tender Mercies.
 A Broadway revival of A Trip To Bountiful (2013), starring Cecily Tyson, yielded full-house standing ovations in New York and Los Angeles and became a Lifetime television movie in 2014.
 Tender Mercies starred Robert Duvall who played “Boo Radley” in the film of To Kill A Mockingbird.
+The play version was reimagined, produced, and launched in 2022 and toured the United States.
+It featured Richard Thomas as Atticus Finch, the lead character.

 Another notable connection to Horton Foote is actress Eva Marie Saint.
 Film director Elia Kazan “discovered” Eva Marie Saint when she appeared in the Horton Foote play The Trip To Bountiful and then cast her in On the Waterfront, along with Marlon Brando, earning her an Academy Award.
 Soon after, she gained iconic fame playing the glamorous agent opposite Cary Grant in Alfred Hitchcock’s North By Northwest.